folbricht/routedns/doc/configuration.md

 Caches can be combined with a [TTL Modifier](#TTL-Modifier) to avoid too many cache-misses due to excessively low TTL values.

+It is possible to pre-define a query name that will flush the cache if received from a client.

 #### Configuration

 Caches are instantiated with `type = "cache"` in the groups section of the configuration.